music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/07-headerSourceDescription.md

 the
 document has no physical source:

-{% include plainExample.html example="examples/header/header-sample043.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample043.xml" valid="true" %}
-{% include plainExample.html example="examples/header/header-sample044.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample044.xml" valid="true" %}
 Alternatively, it may contain a basic bibliographic citation, also in an annotation:

-{% include plainExample.html example="examples/header/header-sample045.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample045.xml" valid="true" %}
 However, more structured bibliographic data, such as that in the example below, facilitates better machine-processing:

-{% include plainExample.html example="examples/header/header-sample046.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample046.xml" valid="true" %}
 A description of more precise capture of dates and date ranges is provided in chapter
 {% include link id="namesDates" %}.